Hi, Iām Amit!

 - Be useful.
 Help people.
 Make things people need.

 - Dailyish is consistent.
 You donāt need perfection.
-3-4 times a week is real consistency.
+3-4 times a week is consistent enough.

 Other interests